-SECO does not guarantee that a licensing board or certifying organization will accredit any course presented during SECO 2019.
+SECO makes every effort to secure accreditation for continuing education courses and learning labs as appropriate through COPE, ARBO, ABO/NCLE, AOA Paraoptometrics (CPO, CPOA, CPOT, CPOC).
+SECO is unable to guarantee that a licensing board or certifying organization will accredit all courses presented during SECO 2022.
 Attendees should be familiar with the requirements for any licensing or certification agencies to which education attendance may be reported.
-SECO will not be responsible for courses that have not received accreditation.
+SECO will not be responsible for courses that do not receive accreditation.

 All courses will be listed as pending until final approval is received; it is the attendee’s responsibility to guarantee that courses have been finally approved before attending courses.
 SECO will make the levels and categories of courses available on the course listing.
 SECO will keep all attendance records for at least 5 years.